himanshu1311/Antahsagari-Documentation/README.md

 - We are trying to analyse the impact of urbanisation on structure and function of river system using the chemical data extracted from the water using sensors.
 - It can also be used as a survey platforms to map sea floor or characterise physical, chemical, biological properties of water.
 - It can be used to perform infrastructure inspections of pipeline systems so that divers are not put in harm's way.
-- It can be used as survey platforms to map the seafloor or characterize the physical, chemical, or biological properties of the water.

 ## Physical architecture: